 I spend a lot of time and effort training song leaders in our missionary work, and the heart of the material I use is found in this report.

-The Bible teaches us that God loves spiritual singing (Ephesians 5:18; Colossians 3:16).
+The Bible teaches us that God loves spiritual singing.
 The largest book of the Bible is a song book.

 Jesus will sing in the congregation in the kingdom (Heb.
 2:12).
 He is the Creator of the human voice.
 He is the Creator of singing.
 How wonderful it will be to hear the Man of mans sing!

 David was a skilled musician who created musical instruments with which to praise the Lord (1 Ch.
 23:5).
 He established an elaborate music service in the tabernacle.
 See 1 Chronicles 15:16-24.
 There are many lessons in this passage.
 The musicians were appointed (v.
 16).
+They did not choose their own position.
 They lifted up their voices with joy (v.
 16).
 There were both singers and instruments (v.
 16).
 They used many instruments: cymbals (v.
 19), psalteries (v.
 20), harps (v.
 21), trumpets, (v.
 24).
+Note that there were no drums.
 The singers and musicians were instructed (v.
 22).
 They were skillful (vv.
 21, 22).
 God deserves the very best, and God’s people must always aim to be as skillful as possible in His service.

+Before his death, David prepared for the music program in the temple.
 See also 1 Chronicles 25:1-7.
 We see similar lessons here.
-They give thanks and praised the Lord (v.
+They gave thanks and praised the Lord (v.
 3).
 The singers were under direction of leaders (vv.
 2, 3, 6).
 They ministered the Word of God in music (v.
 5).
 They were instructed and trained (v.
 7).
 They were skillful (v.
 7).
 They prophesied with instruments (vv.
 1, 2, 3).
 I believe that this shines light on 1 Corinthians 14:24, which describes a church service in which “all prophesy.”
 In this passage, prophesying is defined as speaking to “edification, and exhortation, and comfort” (1 Cor.
 14:3).
-The saints can prophecy in many ways: by preaching and teaching, by singing from the heart, by playing musical instruments skillfully unto the Lord.
+The saints can prophesy in many ways: by preaching and teaching, by singing from the heart, by playing musical instruments skillfully unto the Lord.

 Hezekiah re-established the music ministry.
 See 2 Chronicles 29:25-30.
-We see that the music service in the tabernacle and temple had been commanded by God (v.
-25).
+This was after the temple had been shut by Ahaz (2 Ch.
+28:24).
+We see that the music service in the tabernacle and temple had been commanded by God (2 Ch.
+29:25).

 In ancient Israel, the music associated with the worship of Almighty God was carefully prepared and skillfully performed with godly oversight.